Westleigh, New South Wales: Geography

 Westleigh is bordered by Dural, Cherrybrook, Pennant Hills, Thornleigh and Hornsby.
 Berowra Valley National Park lies directly west of Westleigh.

 Defined by its geographical make-up, Westleigh is clearly divided at the midpoint of Quarter Sessions Road.
-This may be seen in a sudden absence of houses, as drivers find themselves immersed in a thick bushland foliage.
-The sweeping dip in this section has also proven a non-fatal but dangerous hazard for drivers throughout Westleigh's history, however reflective signs appear to have minimised the danger to tired or reckless drivers.
-This deviation, constructed in 1978, was to eliminate the dangerous bend in the original alignment as the road followed the edge of the gully.
-The original alignment still exists as Warrigal Drive, although in very poor condition, passing by the entrance to the former rubbish tip, and providing a second access to the Bushfire Brigade.

 North side

 The northern side of this bushland hiatus is the "newer" side of Westleigh, and features far fewer public amenities than those the southern side.
 The area was subdivided in 1974 and homebuilding commenced in 1977.
 The loop constructed at the northern end of Quarter Sessions Road has completely eradicated all traces of the former sandstone quarry which lay to the western side.

 South side

 The southern side of this division is the older side of Westleigh.
 Westleigh's public amenities are largely concentrated in this area, including the family friendly Westleigh Village Shopping Centre as well as nearby Cellars, day-care centre, dentist, petrol/service station, and a public primary school (Thornleigh West Public School) with a number of recreational features.
 In about 1983, the last areas of the south side were redeveloped.
 "Berenbel", a property at the end of Duffy Avenue, and another small market garden property at the corner of Duffy Avenue and Quarter Sessions Road disappeared beneath suburban housing.

-Three housing "villages" were built there, named "Sanctuary Gardens", "Wild Ash Grove" and "Huntingdale", in addition to the longer-established "Settlers' Green" (named in recognition of the "stalwart people who, by their actions opened the door to the migrants of the world and thus the nations development.").
+A housing "village" is built there, named "Sanctuary Gardens" in addition to the longer-established "Settlers' Green" (named in recognition of the "stalwart people who, by their actions opened the door to the migrants of the world and thus the nations development.").
 The border of Westleigh was moved from the Duffy Ave/Quarter Sessions Road intersection, to further up Duffy Avenue.
-These housing estates brought more people – primarily families – into the southern side of the suburb around their establishment, boosting the suburb's population as reflected in the population changes between the 2001 and 2006 censuses.
+Housing estates, including "Wild Ash Grove" and "Huntingdale" (in Thornleigh), brought more people – primarily families – into the southern side of the suburb around their establishment, boosting the suburb's population as reflected in the population changes between the 2001 and 2006 censuses.